POW Turned Congressman

 If you like, walk up to the front porch.

 Thomas Blount was born in 1759 at his parent’s home, Blount Hall, 14 miles south of modern Greenville.
 His father Jacob was a wealthy man with a range of income sources: farming, mills, naval stores (raw materials for ships), and loans.
+By 1783, after serving in the colonial assemblies and revolutionary congresses, and as paymaster for a Continental Army regiment, Jacob had owned up to 6,000 acres and held 74 people in slavery.[a]

-Starting at 17 as a lieutenant, Thomas fought in the 5th North Carolina Regiment of the Continental Army throughout most of the war.
+Starting at 17 as a lieutenant, Thomas fought in the 5th North Carolina Regiment of the Continental Army through most of the war.
 He was a major by the time he was in the Battle of Eutaw Springs (S.C.) in September 1781.
 There or shortly after he was captured, and for unknown reasons Blount was taken all the way to England as a prisoner of war.
 Apparently he was back by September 1783, the same month the treaty ending the war was signed.
 After his return he became a major general of the Patriot militia (part-time defense force).

 At the same time he was a trustee of the University of North Carolina for its first 20 years, and one of the commissioners who laid out the new capital of Raleigh.
 Blount Street there is named for him.
 He died in 1812 during his fourth congressional term.
 Besides the house and land here, he left behind another 540-acre plantation, other property here in “Tarborough,” his share of company land in Tennessee, and control of an unknown number of enslaved humans.
 He is buried in the Congressional Cemetery on Capitol Hill in Washington, D.C.